openworm/openworm_docs/docs/community.md

 [Our blog](http://blog.openworm.org) is hosted in Tumblr.

 Interesting in being a guest on our blog?
 We love hearing about what members of the OpenWorm community are doing.
 If you have something to share, contact us at <info@openworm.org> to discuss.

+### YouTube

+Our YouTube channel is currently quite out of date, but for historical purposes, you can [view our YouTube channel here.](http://www.youtube.com/user/OpenWorm)

+Want to get notified when new content goes live?
+[Subscribe to the channel](http://www.youtube.com/user/OpenWorm) by clicking on the "subscribe" button while logged in to your Google account.

+#### Playlists

+-   Status Updates - Biweekly updates from the OpenWorm team.
+-   Journal Clubs - Like journal clubs that meet in person, the OpenWorm journal clubs use discuss new discoveries, tools and resources related to neuroscience, *C. elegans*, computational biology and open source science.
+Journal clubs are posted to social media in advance for any to watch and recordings then become available on YouTube.
+Learn more about our [journal clubs](#journal-clubs).
+-   Data Team meetings - Learn more about our [team meetings](#team-meetings).
+-   Real *C. elegans*
+-   Building Blocks

 Membership
 ----------